Home » Blog » Mac OS X » Why Is OST File So Large? Find the Best Fixes Here

 Steps to Enable auto clear delete items:

 This removes older items from the OST files but keeps them in the server.
-This way you can resolve the issue related with “OST file is large”.
+This way, you can resolve the issue related to “OST file is large”.

 Compact OST Files